ACElife – Adverse Childhood Experiences in the life course

 The final report can be read here: http://urn.fi/URN:ISBN:978-952-00-7158-5

 Consent and objection in child welfare decision-making

-The project aims to explore the parallel existence and use of voluntary and involuntary care orders in Finland by examining how consent and objection are expressed, acquired and interpreted in child welfare decision-making.
+The project explores the parallel existence and use of voluntary and involuntary care orders in Finland by examining how consent and objection are expressed, acquired and interpreted in child welfare decision-making.
 As care order in both types means a restriction of child’s and/or a parent’s fundamental and human rights, one may ask on what terms, if any, it is legitimate to consent to such a restriction and to request such consent.
-These two types of care order are analysed and compared by their features as socio-legal entities, influenced by the institutions of law and social work, and practiced in interaction with children and families.
+These two types of care order are analyzed and compared by their features as socio-legal entities, influenced by the institutions of law and social work, and practiced in interaction with children and families.